chrthomsen/pygrametl/docs/examples/dimensions.rst

 :class:`.CachedDimension` expands the standard dimension with a cache, allowing for lower latency when when performing lookups as the number of round trips to the database can be decreased.
 To control what is cached, three additional parameters have been added to the initialiser method.
-The parameter `prefill` indicates that the cache should be filled with data from the database on initialisation, while `cachefullrows` determines whether only the primary key and columns defined by `lookuparts`, or entire rows should be cached.
-Lastly the parameter `cacheoninsert` specifies if newly inserted rows should be cached.
+The parameter :attr:`.prefill` indicates that the cache should be filled with data from the database on initialisation, while :attr:`.cachefullrows` determines whether only the primary key and columns defined by :attr:`.lookuparts`, or entire rows should be cached.
+Lastly the parameter :attr:`.cacheoninsert` specifies if newly inserted rows should be cached.
 To ensure that the cache is kept consistent, no changes or additions should be performed on the rows by the database, a default value set by the database is an example of a simple-to-miss violation of this.

 .. code-block:: python

     import psycopg2
     import pygrametl
     from pygrametl.datasources import CSVSource
     from pygrametl.tables import CachedDimension, FactTable

     # The actual database connection is handled using a PEP 249 connection
     pgconn = psycopg2.connect("""host='localhost' dbname='dw' user='dwuser'
                               password='dwpass'""")

     # This ConnectionWrapper will be set as default and is then implicitly used.